Housing

 Facility Floor Bed Size Occupancy Micro-Fridge?

-2nd Full XL Single No
+2nd Full XL Single Full fridge in kitchen

 3rd Full XL Single Yes, in common spaces